For revolutionary feminism,

 Thorne, a lifelong Marxist feminist and founder of the Melbourne chapter of Radical Women, will be joined by Andy Blunden and Arthur Dent.
 Blunden, who is today a Hegel scholar, was the first draft card burner in Melbourne in 1966 and later a member of the Workers Revolutionary Party.
 Dent, an orthodox Maoist, was a leader of the Red Eureka Movement in the 1970’s.

 Meeting room 1, Victorian Trades Hall Council, entrance via Victoria Street.
-A livestream of the event will be available over Zoom.
+A livestream of the event will be available on YouTube.

 The event is free, but please register for tickets at www.eventbrite.com.au/e/panel-discussion-the-legacy-of-1968-tickets-636090492787